DRC Part 2: Into the heart of the jungle

 My body was shivering when we finally reached the village Ngongo in the Equateur province.
 On top of that, I had my first encounter with FARDC, the DRC military, and the corruption carousel started spinning again.
 After a series of questions, the commander told me that I should give him my phone but got very upset after my refusal and then insisted on putting me in prison (a deep hole in the ground covered by a thatched roof).
 It was unclear if this was because he didn’t know what a tourist really was or because I didn’t give him anything.
 By the way, the man introduced himself as something that would translate into “danger of death”.

 I looked quite beat up after the three-day long walk.
 My arms and ankles had been cut by sharp liana and other undergrowth trying to regain the area of the footpath.
 The small trees and bushes that had been cleared next to the path were all cut about 20 centimeters above ground which meant that you constantly stumbled on these hidden obstacles.
 I slept miserably, often waking up and starting a scratching session that lasted for hours before drifting off into sleep again.
 Mosquitos, horseflies, bees, no-see-uhm’s, no-name-uhm’s and of course the scratching itself had all left traces on my body and didn’t seem like healing in the humid air.
 Having feet covered with blisters, watering and infected wounds and bruises, I walked barefoot in swamps and bathed in streams and ponds like I normally would, not bothering anymore about whatever bacteria or fever might hide in the murky waters.
 Every morning I woke up being surprised that I felt fine and hadn’t caught any tropical disease.
 It’s quite hard to realize, but if you seriously would need an urgent treatment, it would take a week to get there.
 Yet this is the reality for anyone living in this region.
-But I never worried about this, I was probably more concerned about not choking myself to death with the huge amounts of sticky cassava bread that now had become my daily diet.
+But I never worried about this, I was probably more concerned about not choking myself to death with the huge amounts of sticky cassava bread that became part of my daily diet.

 Since this area is situated in the middle of the immense Salonga park, I had a high anticipation on spotting wildlife.
 But I got disappointed.
 We only saw a few elephant tracks and monkeys, but that was all.
 I found far more villages and people in this area than I had expected, and bush meat is a big business and a big source of protein for the people living here.
 The area is also said to be heavily poached for illegal bush meat, and even ivory, outside as well as inside the national park.

 I spent the night in a tiny but hard-working settlement called Wangilofeka.
-Here, blacksmiths were operating a forge where they produced their own arrows and knives.
+Here, blacksmiths were operating a forge where they produced arrows and knives.
 The forge was made by a trunk where four bellows had been cut out and covered by animal skin, that could be “pumped” using wooden sticks to create the airflow necessary to reach a high temperature in the fire for softening the iron.
-The arrow heads are attached to the arrows using homemade rope, and the knives to their handles using resin – nature’s own glue.
+The arrows heads are attached to the arrows using homemade rope, and the knives to their handles using resin – natural glue.
 When the blacksmiths wanted to take a break, someone went to pick fresh tobacco leaves that were dried over the fire, grinded in a bowl and put in a homemade clay pipe.
-After that, coffee was made in the same manner, picked around the corner, roasted and then grinded and brewed.
+After that, coffee was made in the same way, picked around the corner, roasted and then grinded and brewed.
 Apart from the metal works, these people sold honey and palm oil, also locally collected and produced.
 Talk about using fresh stuff and living close to nature!

 When I finally reached Monkoto and what felt like a milestone, I was physically and mentally weak.
 I thought I had gotten malaria because all my joints and muscles were aching and I felt feverish.
-I went to the hospital the following morning but the test turned out negative and all the other measurable things were normal.
-Perhaps it was just my weight that was not because I weighed only 61 kg, which meant that I had lost 14 kg’s since I started the trip.
+I went to the hospital the following morning but the test turned out negative and the other measurable things were normal.
+Perhaps it was just my weight that was not because I weighed only 61 kg, which means that I had lost 14 kg since I started the trip.
 I’d never felt this way before, but I felt miserable and had a lot of homesickness.
 My ambitious idea to build a raft and descend the rivers was out of the question.
 I wouldn’t have had the time anyway because I only had a few weeks left on my visa.
 I had also been thinking about taking a pirogue down the Momboyo River and then cycle through the pygmy areas to Mbandaka where I could take a barge back to Kinshasa, but even this idea didn’t get me too excited right now.
 Instead, I opted for taking a boat the whole way to Mbandaka and so the waiting began.
 I spent the days doing absolutely nothing.
-The foreigners usually working at WWF and other places had all left because of an Ebola outbreak that started in a village a bit north from here.
+The foreigners usually working at WWF and other places had all left because of the Ebola outbreak that happened a bit north from here.
 People were stalking me in the village and kept on begging me for things.
 The immigration guys also had an eye on me and kept on telling me to pay a registration fee.
 I spent the days staring into the wall and didn’t want to finish my books because I would need them on the boat trips.
 I bought some fishing gear but it was too hot and too many insects around the river so I gave up.
 During these days of constant waiting, I got so bored that I started to study the behavior of the rain.
-One whole week after the boat guys had said that they would leave within one week, they still said that they would leave within one week.
+One week after the boat guys had said that they would leave within one week, they still said that they would leave within one week.
 I had even let a man build a comfortable chair for me for the long boat journeys ahead, but finally I gave up and cycled north towards Boende in search for an airport.